lightaylor/read-easy-chrome-extension/README.md

 ## 🔧 Usage

 - Click the **extension icon** on any webpage to toggle Boldify on or off.
 - When enabled, the badge will display **ON**.

 ## 📄 License

 This project is licensed under the **MIT License**.
 All icons and code are **AI-generated or self-made** and are free to use.

-> ✨ **Boldify** is a simple, lightweight Chrome extension designed to improve readability.